filipnet/maildir-insights/README.md

 - Total size of the mailbox with all subdirectories
 - Total number of messages
+- Total number of messages in New
+- Total number of messages in Cur
+- Total number of messages in Tmp
 - Number of subdirectories within the mailbox
 - Number of read e-mails
 - Number of unread e-mails